YashBhadange2006/GenAI/README.md

 # Fun Facts About Me

 Welcome to the "Fun Facts About Me" project!
-This interactive web application displays random fun facts about me and includes a visually engaging.
+This interactive web application displays random fun facts about me and includes a visually engaging background.

 ## Features